Metaxal/color-flood/README.md

 ```
 $ racket -l color-flood
 ```
-Or in DrRacket, click on `File/Open a path for require` and enter `color-flood/main.rkt`.
+Or in DrRacket, click on `File/Open require path` and enter `color-flood/main.rkt`.
 Then run the file.

 ![screenshot](img/screenshot1.png)